 According to ScreenFree.org:

 Screen-Free Week is an annual invitation to play, explore, and rediscover the joys of life beyond ad-supported screens.
-From April 29 to May 5, 2019, thousands of families, schools, and communities around the world will put down their entertainment screens for seven days of fun, connection, and discovery.'
+Every spring, thousands of families, schools, and communities around the world will put down their entertainment screens for seven days of fun, connection, and discovery.'

 Even though it’s about turning off screens, Screen-Free Week isn’t about going without – it’s about what you can get!
 An hour once dedicated to YouTube becomes an hour spent outside; ten minutes wiled away on social media turn into ten minutes spent doodling; a movie on a rainy afternoon is replaced by time spent reading, chatting, or playing pretend!